 I have included the modern names in the data so that the grounds can be easily identified; like many ground name traditionalists however, I am not the biggest fan of stadiums named after travel companies, banks or toilet bowl manufacturers.
 I have always believed that traditional names should be preserved, and if a ground is to be rebranded it should take the name of a footballing legend: for example while many fans of 1.
 FC Kaiserlautern may have been initially disappointed at the old name Betzenbergstadion being consigned to history, they would have been happy at the ground being renamed as the Fritz-Walter-Stadion after one of the city’s – and German football’s – most famous sons.

-I hope one day that the stadium in München can one day be called the Franz-Beckenbauer-Stadion, Karl-Heinz-Rummenigge-Stadion or, should he win 150 caps and lead Germany to World Cup glory, the Philipp-Lahm-Stadion.
+I hope one day that the stadium in München can one day be called the Franz-Beckenbauer-Stadion, Karl-Heinz-Rummenigge-Stadion or even the Philipp-Lahm-Stadion.
 As things currently stand, Allianz Arena is not that bad – especially when there are some horrors such as Dortmund’s Signal Iduna Park and – my personal favourites – VfL Bochum’s rewirpowerSTADION and 1.
 FC Nürnberg’s EasyCredit-Stadion.

 Recent regulations concerning ground seating have meant that the ground capacity figures are not always consistent; in many cases, German grounds have specially-created terraced areas used during domestic fixtures that cannot be utilised during internationals or UEFA-sanctioned club competitions.
 München’s Allianz Arena for example has a capacity of 75,024 for domestic fixtures that includes a small standing area, but for fixtures that require all spectators to be seated this is reduced to 70,000.

 To keep things simple, I have cited the higher figure for each ground.